PseudoDevs/IamGhost/abcmd1.md

-Last updated: 2024-04-06 08:47:54
+Last updated: 2024-04-06 08:48:27
-Random Quote: Apart, we're okay.
-But together we're poison. - Kim Wexler
+Random Quote: It's "The Little Engine with Wood", "The Whore-ient Express", "The Long Island Tail Road"! - Barney Stinson